dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/how-to-use-the-betweenshowdelay-property.md

 ---
 title: "How to: Use the BetweenShowDelay Property"
-description: Learn how to use the BetweenShowDelay property in a Windows Presentation Foundation (WPF) application.
-You can set this property so that tooltips appear with little delay when a user moves the mouse pointer from one tooltip to another. ms.date: "03/30/2017"
+description: Learn how to use the BetweenShowDelay property in a Windows Presentation Foundation (WPF) application. ms.date: "03/30/2017"
 helpviewer_keywords:
   - "ToolTip control [WPF], BetweenShowDelay time property"